Nicolejeanne/liri-node-app/README.md

         `node liri.js concert-this <artist/band name here>`

-    * The app will then give you the following information:
+    * The app will then give you the following information for five concerts:

         * Name of the venue
         * Venue location